myztajay/Angular---GE-Digital---Sample-work./README.md

 # `Contactist`
 LIVE DEMO: [https://myztajay.github.io/Contactist/](https://myztajay.github.io/Contactist/)

+![alt text][logo]

+[logo]:https://github.com/myztajay/Contactist/blob/master/assets/Capture1.PNG "Logo Title Text 2"

-This project is contact management system that is built AngularJS, Firebase, Angular-Seed.
+This project is contact management system that is built in AngularJS, Firebase and Angular-Seed.
 Firebase is a backend service used to protype and serve up data from a nosql database on google's cloud.

 ## Getting started